kofemann/ms-nfs41-client/README.md

     "CLONE", "DEALLOCATE", "SEEK", and exports a filesystem which supports block cloning (e.g. Linux BTRFS+XFS, but NOT Linux tmpfs)

-  - Sparse files are correctly cloned, including all hole and data ranges
+  - Sparse files+sparse Win32 named streams are correctly cloned,
+    including all hole and data ranges

   - `/usr/bin/winclonefile.exe` can be used to clone a file